k164v/DAC8562/README.md

 # DAC8562
-A simple Arduino Library for 16bit SPI controlled DAC
+A simple Arduino library for 16bit SPI controlled DAC